Nina Browne: Continued career

 She was an assistant librarian at Harvard University, beginning in 1911, and at the Boston Athenaeum.

 Browne's career as an archivist began in 1921, when she was hired by Smith College as its first archivist of the Smith College Archives.
 Browne had been active in the Alumna Association, and material from her time as a student (saved by her mother) formed the basis of the early collection.
 Though she was initially hired with an eye to the college's 50th anniversary in 1925, she remained in her position long after the event.
 She became partially blind, which set her retirement in motion in 1937.
 Browne remained a strong advocate for the archive, asserting its importance and the need for a physical space for the collection.
 Margaret Storrs Grierson stepped into the role of college archivist in 1940.

 Death

-Browne had been living in Jamaica Plain, Massachusetts at the Trinity Church Home, when she died in 1954, at the age of 94.
+Browne had been living in Jamaica Plain, Massachusetts at the Trinity Church Home, when she died on October 6, 1954, at the age of 94.